HyungNLee/2DTestWorld/README.md

 ### Implemented
 * Player movement.
 Added 'player' script which inherits from 'character' script.
-  * 10/21/2018 -> Rewrote Move() in 'character' script to use RigidBody2D and .MovePosition instead of transform.Translate to allow usage of colliders to create boundaries.
+  * Rewrote Move() in 'character' script to use RigidBody2D and .MovePosition instead of transform.Translate to allow usage of colliders to create boundaries.
   * Used .Normalize on Vector2 direction to make diagonal move distance the same as horizontal and vertical.
   * Added dashing functionality with the hotkey 'Space'.
   * Added enum states to character script.
+* Add Fireball projectile with sprite and script.
+  * Add right click cast functionality to Character script.
+  * Add collider to destroy fireball when it hits a boundary.

+### *BUGS*
+  *

 #### Work in Progress Features
 * Add sprites to show idle stance of player in direction of player's last movement.
+* Change rotation of fireball trajectory based on mouse position, not character rotation.

 ###### Notes
 * [SerializeField] -> above a variable allows the variable to be private but still show up in the Unity editor.